|

 The Corporate Investment Benefits of Mutual Fund Dual Holdings

-with Patrick Verwijmeren and Shuo Xia Journal of Financial and Quantitative Analysis, forthcoming.
+with Patrick Verwijmeren and Shuo Xia Journal of Financial and Quantitative Analysis, 2025; 60: 734-770.
 Summary: The increasing dual ownership of mutual fund families allows firms to increase valuable investments, especially when families encourage cooperation among their fund managers.
 Coverage: Harvard Law School Forum on Corporate Governance |

 How Do Options Add Value?
 Evidence from the Convertible Bond Market